PieInOblivion/zero-pool/README.md

 Workers are only passed 16 bytes per work item, a function pointer and a struct pointer.
 Using a result-via-parameters pattern means workers place results into caller provided memory, removing thread transport overhead.
 The single global queue structure ensures optimal load balancing without the complexity of work-stealing or load redistribution algorithms.

-Since the library uses raw pointers, you must ensure parameter structs remain valid until `future.wait()` completes, result pointers remain valid until task completion, and that your task functions are thread-safe.
-The library provides type-safe macros like `zp_submit_task!` and `zp_submit_batch_uniform!` for convenient usage.
+Since the library uses raw pointers, you must ensure parameter structs remain valid until `TaskFuture::wait()` completes, result pointers remain valid until task completion, and that your task functions are thread-safe.
+The library provides type-safe methods like `submit_task` and `submit_batch_uniform` for convenient usage.

 ## Benchmarks
 ```rust